aws-samples/rds-snapshot-export-to-s3-pipeline/README.md

         * `RdsSnapshotType.DB_MANUAL_SNAPSHOT`for manual snapshots.
     * `s3BucketName`: An S3 bucket with the provided name will be created automatically for you.

-  For example, the following configuration will automatically export all snapshots, and snapshot-copies, created by both the Automated service and by AWS Backup of an existing RDS databased named `my-rds-db`, to a new S3 bucket named `my-rds-db-snapshots-export`:
+    For example, the following configuration will automatically export all snapshots and snapshot-copies, created by both the Automated service and by AWS Backup of an existing RDS database named `my-rds-db`, to a new S3 bucket named `my-rds-db-snapshots-export`:
     ```
     dbName: 'my-rds-db',
     rdsEvents: [